 Anything requiring budget (and therefor involving the finance department) runs the risk of being delayed, or even blocked by the powers that be.
 So be a bit creative and offer your team employee awards that don’t cost a penny.
 These can include things such as an extra hour in bed, a day off, or even a coveted parking space.

 If you do decide to invest in employee awards, make sure they are memorable.
 Will your high performers remember the bottle of wine they received last year?
 Or the motor racing experience they won?
 Which will they talk about at the water cooler with their colleagues?
 Experiences mean more to people and are more likely to become a talking point around the office.

 Offer flexible hours

 Flexible hours are becoming increasingly popular – particularly with millennials – and are a good way of showing your team that you trust them to perform their role on their own terms.
 Plus, it’s an initiative that is quick and easy to implement and with good reason!
-Research from Cass Business School and Cranfield School of Management recently confirmed the view that homeworkers and partial homeworkers are happier, more engaged and more likely to work in excess of their contracted hours.
+Research from Bayes Business School and Cranfield School of Management recently confirmed the view that homeworkers and partial homeworkers are happier, more engaged and more likely to work in excess of their contracted hours.

 Offer mindfulness classes

 Popular in the Silicon Valley and supported by research, mindfulness is known to release stress, enhance focus on improve engagement in the workplace.
 The Journal of Management recently analysed a whole raft of studies and found that just 3 minutes of mindfulness a day can make all the difference.

 Give praise when praise is due!